-Another important concept is the Thermal relaxation time, which is the time takes for the target to heat up and then release the heat to the surrounding tissue.
-If we deliver the energy to a target for the prolonged period, this energy will be passed to the surrounding tissue, regardless of how specific the laser is.
-The laser pulse width deals with this concept.
-The pulse width is the time span through which the laser energy is delivered.
-This time varies in the range of millisecond, nanosecond and picosecond.
-This concept is important in all type of treatment special hair removal as the medical professional can control the pulse width (it is not the case with the nano and pico range).
-The pulse width has to be shorter than the thermal relaxation time, to give a long enough break to the target tissue or cool down enough not to damage the surrounding tissue.
-On the other hand, very short pulse width means at all the laser energy will be delivered in a very short time, which will be looked at as aggressive treatment.
+Thermal relaxation time is another important concept: the time it takes for the target to heat up and then release the heat to the surrounding tissue.
+Regardless of how precise the laser is, if we deliver energy to a target for a long time, the energy will be passed to the surrounding tissue.
+The laser pulse width addresses this concept.
+The period over which laser energy is delivered is known as the pulse width.
+The time is measured in milliseconds, nanoseconds, and picoseconds.
+Because the medical professional can control the pulse width, this concept is important in all treatments, especially hair removal (it is not the case with the nano and pico range).
+The pulse width must be shorter than the thermal relaxation time to give the target tissue a long enough break or cool down without damaging the surrounding tissue.
+On the other hand, a very short pulse width indicates that all laser energy will be delivered quickly, which is considered an aggressive treatment.

-For wrinkle removal, we have to use resurfacing laser, and they are classified as ablative and non-ablative.
-Each one of these lasers can be fractional and not-fractional.
-The ablative lasers, mainly CO2 and ER: YAG laser, target water and vaporize the whole tissue and considered as the most aggressive laser treatment.
-One way to team the beast is to use the fractional head.
-These heads will direct the laser beam to create specific treatment areas and leave most of the surrounding tissues intact.
-Using ablative non-fractional laser will destroy epithelium, the papillary dermis, and occasionally the reticular dermis.
-This results in collagen synthesis, tissue remodeling, and skin tightening.
-The Er: Yag Fraxel laser, emits light with a wavelength of 2940 nm and is ready absorbed by water resulting in superficial penetration.
-It has been demonstrated that Er: YAG and CO2 have the same effect on acne scars with less adverse effect reported on the group treated with ER: YAG.
-The main adverse effect reported after using the ablative laser is the post-inflammatory pigmentation PIH.
-Reseach showed that the risk could significantly decrease by using the Hydroquinone 4% and tretinoin 1% for six weeks before the laser treatment.
-The main indications for the fractional ablative and non-ablative laser treatment are skin tightening, scar removal, pigmentation removal, wrinkle removal and acne treatment.
-The non-ablative laser has less affinity to water and is associated with great results on skin tightening, acne scar and wrinkle removal with less downtime and adverse events.
+We must use a resurfacing laser to remove wrinkles, and there are two types: ablative and nonablative.
+Each of these lasers can be fractional or nonfractional.
+Ablative lasers, such as CO2 and ER: YAG, are the most aggressive laser treatments because they target water and vaporize the entire tissue.
+The fractional head is one way to team up with the beast.
+These heads will direct the laser beam to create specific treatment areas while leaving most of the surrounding tissues undamaged.
+The epithelium, papillary dermis, and reticular dermis are all destroyed using an ablative nonfractional laser.
+Collagen synthesis, tissue remodelling, and skin tightening occur as a result.
+The Er: Yag Fraxel laser emits a wavelength of 2940 nm, readily absorbed by water, resulting in superficial penetration.
+It has been proven that Er: YAG and CO2 have the same effect on acne scars, with the ER: YAG group experiencing fewer side effects.
+The most common side effect of using an ablative laser is post-inflammatory pigmentation (PIH).
+Research shows that using Hydroquinone 4 percent and tretinoin 1 percent for six weeks before laser treatment significantly reduced the risk.
+Skin tightening, scar removal, pigmentation removal, wrinkle removal, and acne treatment are the most common indications for fractional ablative and nonablative laser treatment.
+The nonablative laser has a lower affinity for water and is linked to better skin tightening, acne scar removal, and wrinkle removal with less downtime and side effects.